ZpLing/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
-I am Zipeng Ling, and I am currently an undergraduate student at Nanjing University of Post and Telecommunication, where my began under the supervision of [Zhuying Li](https://zhuyingli.info/) and [Shichao Pei](https://scpei.github.io/).
+I am Zipeng Ling, and I am currently an undergraduate student at Nanjing University of Post and Telecommunication, where my research began under the supervision of [Zhuying Li](https://zhuyingli.info/) and [Shichao Pei](https://scpei.github.io/).
 My research interests include Human-Computer Interaction(HCI), Machine Learning and Deep Learning.
 Feel free to email me (zpling0816@gmail.com) if you're interested in working with me!
 {style="text-align: justify;"}